Background pattern

 The recommended dose is one tablet twice a day.

-Your doctor may recommend a maximum total dose of 400 mg (4 tablets) per day depending on your individual characteristics.
+Your doctor may recommend up to a maximum total dose of 400 mg (4 tablets) per day, depending on your particular characteristics.

-In elderly patients or in patients with severe liver and kidney failure, your doctor may monitor your flecainide blood levels.
+In elderly patients or patients with severe hepatic and renal insufficiency, your doctor may monitor flecainide blood levels.

-If you estimate that the action of Apocard is too strong or too weak, inform your doctor immediately.
+If you think the action of Apocard is too strong or too weak, tell your doctor immediately.

-Currently, there are limited data available for children, and therefore the use of Apocard should be supervised by a cardiologist experienced in managing arrhythmias in pediatric populations.
+Currently, there are limited data in children, and therefore, the use of Apocard should be supervised by a cardiologist accustomed to managing arrhythmias in the pediatric population.

-If you have taken more Apocard than you should, consult your doctor or pharmacist immediately.
+If you have taken more Apocard than you should, talk to your doctor or pharmacist immediately.

-In case of overdose or accidental ingestion, contact the Toxicological Information Service.
+In case of overdose or accidental ingestion, consult the Toxicology Information Service.
 Phone 91 562 04 20, indicating the product and the amount administered.

-If you forget to take a dose, take the next dose when it is due and continue taking the tablets as recommended by your doctor.
+If you forget to take a dose, take the next dose when it is due and continue taking the tablets as your doctor has recommended.

-Do not discontinue treatment prematurely, as this may lead to arrhythmias, sometimes very severe.
+Do not stop treatment before, as arrhythmias may occur, sometimes very severe.

-Like all medicines, Apocard can cause side effects, although not everyone will experience them.
+Like all medicines, Apocard can cause side effects, although not everybody gets them.

 • Dizziness (usually transient).

-• Visual disturbances such as blurred vision or double vision.
+• Visual disturbances such as blurred or double vision.

 • Alteration of heart rhythm.